derikb/rpg-table-randomizer/README.md

   - This is a custom toJSON function for classes that handles Maps and converts them to objects.

+## Upgrading to v1

+There are a number of breaking changes in the v1 release.
+I think/hope these changes make things a little more consistent and versatile.

+Here are at least some of the changes to note:

+- More classes added and all existing classes have been moved to their own file/export (they are all in CamelCase).
+- Dice functions have been revamped and moved to their own export (dice_roller.js) (The old roll method on the randomizer has been removed.)
+- The random name generator is now a class (RandomNameGenerator) and no longer requires the old randomizer class.
+(This way you could have different name generators and give them different tokens for use in a TableRoller.)
+- Name data is now used via the RandomNameType class.
+See index.js for how that works.
+- The old Randomizer class is now TableRoller class.
+A number of lower level methods have been moved out of that class (to the randomizer.js file).
+- The basic format for random table data should not have changed.
+- NPCs will now generate their own UUID.
+- A number of Error classes have been added, most of the time they will be thrown and caught internally (generator a TableErrorResult), but note there are places where a method may throw something specific (the docblocks should specify this).

 ## Contributors

 I'd be happy to accept feature requests, bug reports, and pull requests via the github repository.
-There is an eslint config file for style, which can be run on the code via `npm run eslint:src`
+There is an eslint config file for style, and tests (via mocha) are in the test directory.

 ## License